 The rest of the paper is organized as follows.
 We first discuss the related work in Sec.
 II.
 We propose the system model and formulate the robust online classification problem in Sec.
 III.
-Then, we develop ROLC-NC and ROLC-C and derive their regret bounds in Sec.
+We develop ROLC-NC and ROLC-C and derive their regret bounds in Sec.
 IV.
-This is followed by performance evaluation with an application to robust online network flow classification based on real-world data traces in Sec.V.
+Then, we extend the problem to the dynamic delay case, and develop ROLC-NC-D and ROLC-C-D and derive their regret bounds in Sec.
+V. This is followed by performance evaluation with an application to robust online network flow classification based on real-world data traces in Sec.
+VI.
 Finally, we make concluding remarks in Sec.
-VI.
+VII.